THE FROZEN HEART

 “Well, keep an eye on it.”

 Within 20 minutes, we’d covered the distance to our missing away team and found them, huddled for warmth around a generator, next to a large pool of what looked like water but which scans revealed was actually a bio-organic plasma, deep sapphire blue in color, and nearly 100 degrees Kelvin… or -171.2 degrees Celsius (-276.16 Fahrenheit)… slightly warmer than liquid oxygen.
 The temperature in the cave around it was -94 Celsius (-136 F), so cold it was rapidly degrading the health of our people and even the Andorian was having trouble.
+Me?
+I was fine, though through my winter weather gear it was hard to tell that I wasn’t responding like a normal Vulcan would.
 I edged towards the pool as the Commander checked on our people and my fellow Ensign set up the transporter relay.

 “What are you doing, Doctor?”
 Lt.
 Th’iryrrath asked.